 The culmination of our understanding of EPM is that the disease is a syndrome.
 The syndrome involves infection and inflammation.
-After infection, and sometimes after treatment, the horse can succumb to chronic inflammation that can lead to an autoimmune disease.
-We developed an assay that measures the amount of autoimmune antibodies against the myelin protein covering of peripheral nerves.
-Antibodies are found in serum and CSF taken from sick horses.
-Anti-myelin antibodies are a result of the action of inflammatory molecules, inflammation exposes myelin protein to the immune system.
+After infection, and sometimes after treatment, the horse can succumb to chronic inflammation that leads to dysregulated cytokine reactions and eventually, an autoimmune disease.
+We developed an assay that measures the amount of autoimmune antibodies against the myelin protein P2 that covers peripheral nerves.
+Antibodies are found in serum and CSF taken from horses showing progressive signs of neurodegeneration.
+Anti-myelin antibodies are a result of the action of inflammatory molecules that can expose myelin protein to the immune system.
 Ellison 2015 MPP MP2 Assay

 This study associates the presence of anti-myelin protein antibodies to EPM and horses with Sarcocystis infections.
 2015 EPM and MPP

 Sarcocystis fayeri causes sarcocystosis in horses and some infected horses develop chronic inflammation and can suffer from autoimmune disease.
 2016 S fayeri

 We showed that EPM is a syndrome that is associated with 3 diseases using field cases, horses with a history of chronic/relapsing disease!
 The three disease model of EPM includes S. neurona, S. fayeri, and polyneuritis.